6 Essentials You’ll want to bring to your Yoga Teacher Training

 stomach as you might not be able to enjoy and benefit from your practice fully.
 In most Yoga Teacher

 Training, you will be served 3 meals a day.
-So here’s my tip, keep it light, and in between those meal, grab
+So here’s my tip, keep it light, and in between those meals, grab

 a healthy snack to keep you energized.
 Bring some granola bars, nuts, dry fruits, anything nutritious and